TOEFL iBT® Test Content

 Native-speaker English Accents

-Beginning in March 2013, the Listening and Speaking sections of the TOEFL iBT test will include other native-speaker English accents in addition to accents from North America.
+Beginning in March 2013, the Listening and Speaking sections of the TOEFL iBT test include other native-speaker English accents in addition to accents from North America.
 You may hear accents from the United Kingdom, New Zealand or Australia.

 ETS is adding these accents to better reflect the variety of native English accents you may encounter while studying abroad.